Analysts Mean recommendation for Costco Wholesale Corporation (COST) was 2.20: Is this the key time?

-Costco Wholesale Corporation (COST) is priced at $460.43 after the most recent trading session.
-At the very opening of the session, the stock price was $460.79 and reached a high price of $463.77, prior to closing the session it reached the value of $463.31.
-The stock touched a low price of $456.57.Recently in News on September 1, 2021, Costco Wholesale Corporation Reports August Sales Results.
-Costco Wholesale Corporation (“Costco” or the “Company”) (Nasdaq: COST) today reported net sales of $15.75 billion for the retail month of August, the four weeks ended August 29, 2021, an increase of 16.2 percent from $13.56 billion last year.
+Costco Wholesale Corporation (COST) is priced at $462.45 after the most recent trading session.
+At the very opening of the session, the stock price was $452.30 and reached a high price of $455.55, prior to closing the session it reached the value of $452.78.
+The stock touched a low price of $451.10.Recently in News on September 23, 2021, Costco Wholesale Corporation Reports Fourth Quarter and Fiscal Year 2021 Operating Results.
+Costco Wholesale Corporation (“Costco” or the “Company”) (Nasdaq: COST) today announced its operating results for the 16-week fourth quarter and the 52-week fiscal year, ended August 29, 2021.
 You can read further details here

 Costco Wholesale Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $469.77 on 09/09/21, with the lowest value was $307.00 for the same time period, recorded on 03/05/21.